Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <img src="https://github.com/Shadow-Admins/Cyber_Club/blob/c2eb66cb782730f78f70efa36bdd205f5e2d69b8/Starting_Point/VulnHub/MrRobot/images/file-permission-syntax-explained.jpg"><br>
 </div>
 <p></p>
-And since this folder belongs to root we can't write to it, easy fix just change to the /tmp directory (generally you can always work in this directory with now issues).
+And since this folder belongs to root we can't write to it, easy fix just change to the /tmp directory (generally you can always work in this directory with no issues).
 How do I know that this will work?
 Remeber when I said HackTricks was essential (I hope I am hammering this home), if you went through that check list you would have come up with this command:
 <p></p>

 ```